caretdashcaret/pince-nez/README.md

 This version of `pince-nez` is based on actual frame specs and the resulting design is much closer to real frames than the previous version.
+The automated nosepad creation is a best guess and can be refined.
-The automatic generation of a protruded bridge and nose pads have been temporarily removed.
+The automatic generation of a protruded bridge have been temporarily removed.

 Beveled grooves need to be manually added to insert lenses.